benjisho/benjisho-DevOps-Essentials/exercises/ansible-advanced.md

         return results
 ```
 ### filter_plugins/myfilter.py
-The filter_plugins/myfilter.py file contains custom filter plugins written in Python.
+The filter_plugins/myfilter.py file contains custom filter plugins written in **Python**.
 In a production environment, it might look like this:
 ```
 def myfilter(value):
     # Custom filter logic